lightscapevr/website/markdown/getting-started-quest.md

-# Oculus Quest
+# Meta Quest

-Oculus Quest, Quest 2, Quest 3 and Quest Pro are supported and give almost the same capabilities as VR headsets connected directly to a PC ("tethered" to a PC).
+Meta Quest Quest 2, Quest 3 and Quest Pro are supported and give almost the same capabilities as VR headsets connected directly to a PC ("tethered" to a PC).
 They work without needing a beefy VR-ready PC.
 They can work in purely standalone mode to view cloud models, or they can work together with a PC or Mac running SketchUp.

+Meta Quest 1 headsets only work with the Meta Quest Link (see below) or with an older version of VR Sketch (before 18.x).

-Note that the "Oculus Link" cable offers a different way to use the Quest: tethered to the PC.
+Note that the "Meta Quest Link" cable (also called "Oculus Link") offers a different way to use the Quest: tethered to the PC.
 In this mode, the rendering is done on the PC like with other tethered solutions.
 These solutions are described in the <a href="docs-getting-started.html">VR Sketch for PC</a> page and do not